 Basketball is almost back.

 Amid the free-agency frenzy, the Sixers held their summer league minicamp from Monday through Wednesday at their facility in Camden, New Jersey.
-The team is now is Las Vegas, with their first game set for Friday afternoon.
+The team is now in Las Vegas, with its first game set for Friday afternoon.

 Their full schedule is below:

 Complete coverage of the Philadelphia 76ers and their rivals in the NBA from NBC Sports Philadelphia.

 Saturday, July 6: Sixers-Celtics, 5:30 p.m.
 (ESPN)